PetarRan/cassandra-frontend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/PetarRan/cassandra-frontend/blob/main/LICENSE.md) file for details.
+This project is licensed under the Unlicence License - see the [LICENSE.md](https://github.com/PetarRan/cassandra-frontend/blob/main/LICENSE.md) file for details.

 ## Acknowledgments